therealhalonen/PhishSticks/README.md

 #### Living in the fast lane

 The week has barely started and we have a working keylogger script.
 No. Scratch that.
 We have **two**.
 We worked around the issues [sawulohi](https://github.com/sawulohi/) faced last week by switching platforms from Windows to Linux, and made some changes to the source material.
+Namely, having comments or variables that contain something about keylogging is bad (or at least Windows Defender likes to think so).

 [miljonka](https://github.com/miljonka/) used [a python script that sends the logged data via email to the attacker](notes/rajala/notes.md#24102023)